prkcder/hackday/README.md

 - Must be a new idea (creative and original) - talk to an organizer first
 - Must not cause any regression in user experience

-## **Scoring**

-Based on the point system under tasks, you will also be on the hook for an **additional 10 points**.
-Your project will be reviewed and given points (not deducted points) if any of the factors below are met or exceeded.

-**Factors in scoring:**
-- Code simplicity
-- Documentation
-- Code commenting
-- UI Design / Visualization Design
-- Presentation
-- Teamwork
-- Collaboration (Git & GitHub commit messages, PRs, comments, review, etc)

-Simplicity will be favored over complex/clever code.
-Commenting code will also be highly favored.